tuosuniversity/Vellum/Output/EN/5_The Model of Collapse/52_Superposition.md

 ## Article 2

-### SEO-Optimized Title: Quantum Leap in Awareness: Why Your Attention is More Powerful Than You Think
+### Quantum Leap in Awareness: Why Your Attention is More Powerful Than You Think

 For decades, mindfulness has offered a profound path to inner peace and clarity.
 Popularized by figures like Jon Kabat-Zinn, classical mindfulness emphasizes non-judgmental observation: sitting with your thoughts, emotions, and sensations as they arise, allowing them to pass without attachment or resistance.
 This practice has undeniably brought immense therapeutic benefits, fostering acceptance, presence, and emotional regulation for millions.
 It teaches us to be detached witnesses to our inner world – a powerful first step.